taylorpate/Object-detection/README.md

 - Inputs file are in inputs/ folder

-- Outputs file are in outputs/ folder (.avi)
+- Outputs file are in outputs/ folder (.mp4)

 # Tools versions: